 ADHD and hormone fluctuations share a complex relationship.
 Estrogen, particularly, affects neurotransmitters that relate to ADHD symptoms.
 Drops in estrogen levels, such as during premenstrual phases or menopause, can exacerbate ADHD symptoms, but these are often misattributed to mood swings or other hormonal issues, shadowing the underlying ADHD.

 Societal roles have conditioned womxn to compensate for or mask their ADHD symptoms.
-They might develop coping mechanisms to stay organized or attentive, which, while being taxing, might prevent them from seeking help.
+Women are more likely to develop coping mechanisms like perfectionism to stay organized or attentive.
+While these coping mechanisms are internally and emotionally taxing, they hide ADHD symptoms and might prevent them from seeking help.
+Societal stereotypes like the "emotional female temperament” also play a role.

-Womxn with ADHD experience a unique set of symptoms and challenges.
+Symptoms of ADHD in women are unique and varied.
 Understanding them can help ease the guilt and confusion that can come from not fitting into society’s stereotypes.
+Here are just a few experiences shared by women with late diagnoses.

 “I’m a therapist and suspected that I had ADHD for about 20 years.
 At age 60, I tried to start a private practice, but I had a lot of difficulty because of the lack of structure.
 I decided then that it was time to seek a formal diagnosis.” - Anonymous womxn, Late Diagnosis Reflection (Source: ADDitude Magazine)